WIEB – Western Interstate Energy Board

 - The High-Level Radioactive Waste Committee, which consists of nuclear waste transportation experts from state energy, public safety, and environmental agencies, has been working with the U.S. Department of Energy to develop a safe and publicly acceptable system for transporting spent nuclear fuel and high-level radioactive waste under the Nuclear Waste Policy Act.

 - The Committee on Regional Electric Power Cooperation is a joint committee of the Western Interstate Energy Board (WIEB) and the Western Conference of Public Service Commissioners (WCPSC).
-Membership in CREPC is not formal.
-CREPC is comprised of the public utility commissions, energy agencies, and consumer advocates in the western states and Canadian provinces, and works to improve the efficiency of the western electric power system.
+CREPC is composed of an energy office official and a regulatory utility commissioner from each of the Western states and Canadian provinces and focuses on electric power system policy issues that require regional cooperation in the West.
+All state and provincial agency personnel, not just designated CREPC Members, are invited and encouraged, to participate in meetings and discussions.